xullnn/ls_pull_over_push/170/readme.md

 Heroku apps include a Procfile that specifies the commands that are executed by the app on startup.
 You can use a Procfile to declare a variety of process types, including:

-- Your app’s web server
+- Your app's web server
 - Multiple types of worker processes
 - A singleton process, such as a clock
 - Tasks to run before a new release is deployed